webpolis/blackbird/README.md

 ### Disclaimer

 __USE THE SOFTWARE AT YOUR OWN RISK.
 YOU ARE RESPONSIBLE FOR YOUR OWN MONEY.
 PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.__

-__BEFORE STARTING BLACKBIRD MAKE SURE THAT YOU ARE 100% USD AND 0% BTC ON EACH OF YOUR EXCHANGES.__

 ### Arbitrage Parameters